History of SeatGeek in Timeline

 In February 2024, SeatGeek launched Next Fan Up, which included an AI-powered “Smart Pricing” tool designed to help fans list and resell tickets more easily.

-As of October 2024, the Better Business Bureau gave SeatGeek an “F” rating, with 1,866 consumer complaints filed against the company over the prior three years.
-At the same time, the company held a 4.5 out of 5 rating on Trustpilot based on more than 14,000 customer reviews.
+As of October 2024, the Better Business Bureau gave SeatGeek an “F” rating, while the company held a 4.5 out of 5 rating on Trustpilot.

-In 2025, SeatGeek launched Concourse Maps, a venue navigation tool within its Rally platform that allows fans to locate concessions, merchandise, and other amenities.
+In 2025, SeatGeek launched Concourse Maps, a venue navigation tool within its Rally platform.
 Later that year, it released Beyond the Seat, a feature designed to enhance ticket listings with richer visuals and details of premium experiences.

-2026: Ticketing Partnerships with USGA and Philadelphia Union
+2026: Partnerships with US Golf Association and Philadelphia Union

-In 2026, the United States Golf Association selected SeatGeek as the official ticketing provider for its championships, including the U.S. Open, U.S. Women’s Open, and U.S. Senior Open.
-In Major League Soccer, the Philadelphia Union entered into a multi-year partnership that will make SeatGeek its official ticketing partner beginning in 2026.
+In 2026, The United States Golf Association selected SeatGeek as the official ticketing provider for its championships, including the U.S. Open, U.S. Women’s Open, and U.S. Senior Open.
+In 2026, The Philadelphia Union entered into a multi-year partnership that will make SeatGeek its official ticketing partner.